 The master’s thesis is a research based academic work of 35,000-40,000 words (140-160 pages), which addresses some topic, issue, or problem in the field of theological inquiry and demonstrates a grasp of the literature and philosophical/theological components required in the treatment of the selected topic.
 The master’s thesis must include a table of contents and bibliography of a minimum 20 sources, with annotations for the 10-12 key sources.
 The thesis must be written in 12 point Times New Roman (or comparable) font, and double spaced.

-When the thesis in its final form has been reviewed and approved by the student’s Thesis Supervisor, it must be submitted to the Foundation for final review.
-One copy of the master’s thesis must be submitted by email to the Office of the Registrar or in hardcopy by mail to the Foundation’s general mailing address, by February 1 of the intended year of graduation.
+When the thesis in its final form has been reviewed and approved by the student’s Thesis Supervisor, it must be submitted to the GTF for final review.
+One copy of the master’s thesis must be submitted electronically to the Office of the Registrar, by February 1 of the intended year of graduation.
 Click here to fill out the form to request the email address of The Office of the Registrar.

 ++Return to top